Battle of Chelhar

-The Battle of Chelhar (چيلهار جي جنگ) took place in early February 1522 A.D.
-(928 A.H.).
+The Battle of Chelhar (چيلهار جي جنگ) took place in early February 1522.
 It was fought between the Samma forces and the Arghun forces to reinstate Jam Feroz II as the Arghun protégé in Samanagar.

 Background

 In November 1521, Jam Salahuddin invaded Lower Sindh, prompting Jam Feroz II, an Arghun protégé, to seek assistance from the Arghun governors of Sehwan.
 In search of refuge, he later fled to Sivistan.
-Upon learning of Salahuddin's conquests, Shah Beg Arghun dispatched troops led by his son, Shah Hassan Beg Arghun, to support Jam Feroz against the invader.
+Upon learning of Salahuddin's conquests, Shah Beg Arghun dispatched troops led by his son, Shah Hassan Beg Arghun, to support Jam Feroz against Jam Salahuddin II.
 This military intervention was part of a larger effort to restore stability in the region, Shah Hassan left Shal on 14th of December (14th Muharram of 928 A.H.).

 Battle

 Shah Hassan at Sehwan

 On 4 January 1522, after 20 days of travel, Shah Hassan arrived at Sehwan Fort, where he was received by Jam Feroz.
 In return, Shah Hassan presented him with marks of distinction and friendship.
 As they set out from Sehwan, they were opposed by Jam Sarang Khan, Rana Rinmal Sodha, who had dug trenches near Talti.
 However, rather than engaging in battle, Shah Hassan chose to avoid their path and continued onward towards Samanagar.